 Furthermore, with Luxembourg being a global hub for international investments, most transactions bear a cross-border factor.
 As such, some of the main areas for civil servants include the potential existence of permanent establishments, potential hidden dividend distributions and the deductibility of operating costs.
 Given the high number of intra-group financings conducted via Luxembourg companies, compliance with the transfer pricing rules is another key area which triggers the attention of the Luxembourg tax authorities.

 Since the court ruling from the European Court of Justice in relation to the Danish UBO cases, a focus has been placed on the substance requirements of Luxembourg companies acting as “conduits” within international structures.

-Within the framework of the DACs, Luxembourg has exchanged an average of 450,000 files with foreign tax administrations over the last few years, and received in return approximately 100,000 foreign reports.
+Within the framework of the DACs, Luxembourg has exchanged an average of 450,000 files with foreign tax administrations over the last few years, and received approximately 100,000 foreign reports in return.

 The automatic exchange of tax information, and in particular the Common Reporting Standard (CRS), led to an increase of tax audits initiated by the LTA.

 In the course of a tax audit, it is important to assess the background and purpose of the audit.
 This preliminary assessment phase is relevant in order to provide the appropriate and correct information to the tax authorities.

 Although not mandatory, it is recommended that a tax adviser assists in order to streamline the communication with the LTA.
 The tax adviser may schedule a meeting with the civil servant in charge of the tax audit and negotiate a settlement.

 Although direct taxes and indirect taxes are supervised by two segregated tax administrations, the administrative claim phase is now harmonised between the two public bodies.